runspired/rfcs/text/0000-ember-data-collections.md

 In the case of `store.query`, `meta` and `links` from the response are available on the `RecordArray`, but only `meta` is proxied to the `PromiseArray`.
-Folks reach into `PromiseArray.content` to get access improperly because they do not understand what it is but it "seems to work in templates".
+Folks reach into `PromiseArray.content` to get access to the `RecordArray` improperly, because they do not understand the async nature of this proxy but notice that it "seems to just work in templates".

 `AdapterPopulatedRecordArray` and `RecordArray`, which it extends, both extend `Ember.ArrayProxy`.
 Their content, instead of being an array of records, is an array of `InternalModel`s.
 A private